Southside Sketches: Essays on Jefferson City’s Old Munichburg by Walter Schroeder

 Keota Band to return to Oktoberfest 2016!

 will open Saturday Main Stage, 11am–2pm

+We're excited to welcome Keota back to Oktoberfest 2016!
+They were a real crowd pleaser last year and are thrilled they can join us again this year.
 Keota was formed in 2007 with five longtime local musicians from the Macon, Missouri area.
 Their name is drawn from a nearly extinct settlement that lies west of Macon and a few miles from Bevier.
-When this group of individuals first started getting together to play informally in living room jam sessions it soon became apparent that every single member would rather make music than anything else on earth.
+This group of individuals would rather make music than anything else on earth.
 That passion is what drives the band to make the music experience of Keota as memorable and pleasurable for you as it is for them.
 Their style of music is best described as “eclectic.”
 They love the sound of traditional acoustic instruments woven into songs that are not usually played acoustically, creating a sound that is unique to Keota.
 They play everything from folk, to country, to blues (yes, blues!), 70’s songs, and more than a few original compositions.

-will play at Main Stage from 3–6pm
+will play at the Saturday Main Stage, 3–6pm

 We welcome Jefferson City's own Magnus band to Oktoberfest!
 Magnus plays a mix of cover and original tunes, incorporating the best of Classic Rock with their own pop and rock inspired original music.

 Become a member for 2016!

 Click here to download a membership form you can fill out and mail to OMA with your check.